keyush06/Analyzing-Product-Sentiment/README.md

 # Analyzing-Product-Sentiment

 In this case study, the aim is to analyze the sentiments of the customers for a product on the basis of the reviews provided by them.
-The model created predicts a class (positive/negative sentiment) from input features (text of the reviews, user profile information,...).
+The model created predicts a class (positive/negative sentiment) from input features (text of the reviews, user profile information etc)

 ##### This task is an example of classification, one of the most widely used areas of machine learning